OmerDolev/omerdolev.github.io/_posts/2020-12-15-kubernetes-control-plane.md

 What we need now is the tools that will actually make the actions.
 What actions are we talking about though?
 Well...
-We need tools that will check the desired state and the actual state and will bring the actual state to the desired one.
-We need to know the desired state of **WHAT** we manage.
+Checking the desired state and the actual state and bringing the actual state closer to the desired one.

+Also, We need to know what we are going to manage.
 For all that we have the K8s resources presented below:

 <img src="/assets/img/kubernetes-control-plane-3.png" alt="kubernetes-control-plane" align="middle" height="500" width="850"/>